AdobeDocs/genstudio.en/help/user-guide/approvals/approve-content.md

 **To approve a draft**:

 1. Access the draft from either the in-product or email notification.

-View all notifications is always enabled for in-app notifications and not enabled for email.
-It has nothing to do with previous requests

-If you have been asked to review more than one item, this email includes a **[!UICONTROL View all notifications]** button.
+This notification email includes a **[!UICONTROL View all notifications]** button.
 Click this button to see a linked list of all pending approval requests, which you can use to navigate to content you want to approve.

 1. (_Optional_).
-Enter comments in the Comments text field.
+Enter comments in the **[!UICONTROL Comments]** text field.

-1. Select **Approved**.
+1. Select **[!UICONTROL Approved]**.

 Your work as an approver is done.
-GenStudio for Performance Marketing alerts the draft creator of your approval.
+Adobe GenStudio for Performance Marketing alerts the draft creator of your approval.
 See [Publish content](./publish-content.md) for an overview of the process of saving to [!DNL Content], or _publishing_.